amanshallow/goserver/README.md

 	- Added: DynamoDB functionality and error messages for Loggly.
 	- Added: Created a "asingh2/all" endpoint to return all data from a table encoded as JSON.
 	- Added: A "forbidden" function to handle invalid paths, return a HTTP 404 status and submit all possible attempts to Loggly.
-	- Updated: Dockerfile file to include multi-stage build process to shrink the size of final Docker image by nearly 99% (1.5GB to 19MB)
+	- Updated: Dockerfile file to include multi-stage build process to shrink the size of final Docker image by nearly 99% (1.5GB to 19MB).
+	- Updated: Default listening port from 8000 to 8080/tcp.
 	- Improved: Regex that handles invalid endpoint requests to include more invalid paths for logging purposes.